AHA Moments with a Sex Therapist – Interview with Theresa Lachner

 CHEEX now has a diverse selection of erotic audios, wellness audios and soundscapes.
 How did you come to CHEEX and what does your collaboration look like?

-I have known CHEEX for a long time – from Clubhouse!
-It makes it even better now that we started working together in 2022.
-Besides collaborations for my podcast LVSTPRINZIP (in german), we now released the first three episodes of Lovebooster.
+I have known CHEEX for a long time—from Clubhouse [a social audio app]!
+It makes it even better that we started working together in 2022.
+Besides collaborations for my podcast LVSTPRINZIP [in German], we’ve also released the first three episodes of Lovebooster.

 You wrote the Lovebooster series.
-How exactly did you go about writing, what thoughts were decisive in your writing and/or what concept did you follow?
+How exactly did you go about writing?
+And what concept did you follow?

 One last question: Why do you like CHEEX?

-CHEEX is a safe space to explore your own sexuality, that is awesome!
+CHEEX is a safe space to explore your sexuality—that’s awesome!

 Share